-The Audi Q5 is a very safe car that did really well in Euro NCAP crash tests.
-However, reliability is hard to judge given that the car and its powertrain is very new tech, and the brand overall has been rated in a somewhat middling position.
-We'd like to see more of the advanced driver aids being included as standard, too.
+The Audi Q5 is a very safe car that did well in Euro NCAP crash tests.
+However, long-term reliability is harder to judge given that the car and its powertrain are relatively new, while the brand overall hasn't scored particularly well in this are.
+We'd like to see more of the advanced driver aids included as standard, too.

 Audi Q5 TFSI e reliability & problems